whatever555/vanity/README.md

 #### Favourite Colorschemes
 `:VanitySaveFavColor`: Save a favourite colourscheme (for all filetypes)
-`:VanitySaveFavColorForFileType`: Save a favourite colourscheme (for crrrent filetype)
+`:VanitySaveFavColorForFileType`: Save a favourite colourscheme (for crrent filetype)

 `:VanityCycleAll`:  Set current list of cyclable colorschemes to all available
 `:VanityCycleFavourites`:  Set current list of cyclable colorschemes to favourites only (for all filetypes)